JosephSaada/JosephSaada/README.md

 ## What I'm Looking For

-I'm actively seeking my next challenge—an opportunity where I can further leverage my technical skills, creativity, and passion for technology to drive impactful solutions.
+I'm actively seeking my next challenge, an opportunity where I can further leverage my technical skills, creativity, and passion for technology to drive impactful solutions.

 ---